 Wanted field strength vs. the resulting I/N to maintain LP = 0.1%.

 This exposition will give an idea of the behavior of these parameters within a DTT coverage area and not just at the DTT coverage edge.
-In particular, the extent of portable outdoor and indoor DTT coverage within a (planned) fixed DTT coverage area is discussed in detail in section A5.2].

 Fixed DTT reception areas